 Your value proposition should be believable.
-Saying you have the greatest sandwiches in the world will not make people come to your business's Page, but maybe offering 20% off will.
-Or, perhaps adding social proof will help; something like, "Sandwiches loved by over 1 million people every year, come try yours today!
-Get 20% off your order with this coupon."
+For example, saying you have the greatest sandwiches in the world will not make people come to your business's Page, but maybe offering 20% off will.
+Or, perhaps adding social proof will help -- something like, "Sandwiches loved by over one million people every year!
+Come try yours today and get 20% off your order with this coupon."

 4) It has a clear call-to-action.

 A beautiful and relevant ad is great, but without a call-to-action (CTA), your viewer might not know what to do next.
 Add a CTA like “Buy now and save X%,” or “Offer ends soon” and add a sense of urgency to your viewer.
 Your CTA should encourage people to click on your ad now.